 Widow

-A woman who had lived separately from the deceased must also meet one of the following conditions, in addition to the above conditions:
+A widow who lived separately from the deceased must meet one of the following conditions in addition to one of the above conditions:

-• The period of separation was less than 36 months.
+• The separation period was less than 36 months.

-• During the last year, or part of the last year of the deceased’s life, they had lived together.
+• In the last year or part of the last year of the deceased’s life they had lived together.

 • During the last year, or part of the last year of the deceased’s life, he actually paid her alimony or was obligated to pay her alimony under a court judgment or a written agreement.